 Free stores are popping up all around the world.
 From a box on a street corner where people can leave items they no longer want to an open-air market to an actual brick-and-mortar store, free stores can take many forms.

-The free-store movement began in the United States in the 1960s in San Francisco.
-Today, several European countries have thriving free stores, and there are also many free stores scattered throughout the US.
+The free-store movement began in the United States in the 1960s in San Francisco and experienced a resurgence during the global pandemic.
 All share a common philosophy: that there are more than enough goods to go around; scarcity should not be an issue.